-This course covers the basic theories, concepts, terminology, and uses of microeconomics.
-Emphasis is on the interaction of consumers, business, and industry choices in a market economy.
-Topics covered include optimizing behavior of individual firms and consumers, supply and demand, elasticity, consumer choice, production and costs, market structures, antitrust and regulation, factor markets, income and poverty, market failures, and public choice.
+This course covers the basic theories concepts terminology and uses of microeconomics.
+Emphasis is on the interaction of consumers business and industry choices in a market economy.
+Topics covered include optimizing behavior of individual firms and consumers supply and demand elasticity consumer choice production and costs market structures antitrust and regulation factor markets income and poverty market failures and public choice.
 Issues such as environmental problems are also studied.

-Prerequisite: Acceptance in the Honors Enrichment Program and MATH-096 or MATH-096B or MATH-094 (with a grade of C or better).
+Prerequisite: Acceptance in the Honors Enrichment Program and MATH-090 or MATH-090B (with a grade of C or better).

+- --AA/AS General Education: AA/AS B2

+- --Transfers to both UC/CSU

---IGETC Area(s): 4B --CSU Area(s): D2 --C-ID ECON 201
+- --IGETC Area(s): 4B

+- --CSU Area(s): D2

+- --C-ID ECON 201